 Details of the safeguarding team based in your diocese can be found via the relevant diocesan website.
 You can find your local Diocesan Safeguarding Adviser by clicking here

-If you wish to report any safeguarding concerns directly to the Office of the Archbishop of York you can contact the acting Provincial Safeguarding Adviser, Martyn Burrell (normal office days Wednesdays to Fridays) at tel.
+If you wish to report any safeguarding concerns directly to the Office of the Archbishop of York you can contact the Provincial Safeguarding Adviser, Anna Flower (normal office days Tuesdays to Thursdays) at tel.
 01904 707021 (main reception), mobile: 07852 217509 or at email: [email protected]

 Alternatively, you could speak to one of the Archbishop’s Chaplains by calling 01904 707021.
 There is a female and a male chaplain, and you could ask to speak to either of them.

 If you are a survivor of abuse in a church context, and would like to talk to someone about this, the DSA in your area will be able to talk you through the different options available for you.
 You can find your local DSA by clicking here

 If you would value support from people who have been through similar experiences, you can contact MACSAS, Minsters and Clergy Sexual Abuse Survivors.
 MACSAS is a support group for women and men from Christian backgrounds who have been sexually abused by Ministers or Clergy, as children or as adults.
 Please see their website at www.macsas.org.uk.